OpenAtomFoundation/legal-license-translation/README.en.md

 ## Review Process and Roadmap

-The experts will organise the review meeting(s) for the License of which there are at least three translations submitted.
-The panel votes to **a candidate translation text** first, reviews and revises it line by line then.
-After publishing in the community for at least one month and incorporating any changes after feedback (you can do this from the Issue or directly email to Translation@openatom.io) or enquires made to the steward(s) of the OS license, **the revised text** becomes the **finalized text** shared under CC0.
+The experts will organise the review meeting(s) for the License for which at least three translations are submitted.
+The panel votes to **a candidate translation text** first, reviews and revises it line by line.
+After publishing in the community for at least one month and incorporating any changes after feedback (you can do this from the Issue or directly email to Translation@openatom.io) or inquiries made to the steward(s) of the OS license, **the revised text** becomes the **finalized text** shared under CC0.
 Although the review meetings are NOT open to the public, we publish the minutes to reflect all our discussions and explanations, as well as to follow up on the enquiries.

 We also set up a review roadmap to further the translation.
 We encourage you to adjust your submission timeline in accordance with this review plan.
 - 2023 Q1-Q2：**permissive licenses**